 You do not take an exam but are set regular assignments throughout the training year that are marked and count towards your final result.

 How do I apply for a PGCE?

 The entry requirements are a minimum 2.2 Honours degree.
-We will ask you towards the end of the current summer term if you would like to enrol for a PGCE.
-We will process the enrolments with St Mary’s University and advise you of the steps that you need to take.
+Before you join our course, we will ask who would like to enrol on the PGCE programme.
+We process the enrolments with St Mary’s University and advise you of the steps that you need to take.

 The PGCE element of our course is not compulsory, and trainees can opt to do a 'QTS only' route if preferred.